afnom/missing-semester/_2025/virtualisation.md

 ---
 layout: lecture
-title: "#5: Containers and Virtualization + 🍕"
+title: "#5: Containers and Virtualisation + 🍕"
 date: 2025-11-10
-ready: false
+ready: true
 hide: false
 ---

 <div class="note">
 This lesson is a UoB original and has been completely written from scratch by @jedevc.
+The section on bind mounts was added by @flaberpengu.
 </div>

 ## 1. Introduction